dyindude/labs/202-bind/README.md

 # named
 `named` is a general purpose nameserver.
 For many years it was the de-facto standard for nameservers in Unix/Linux.
 It has a powerful suite of options available, but its configuration syntax can be difficult to understand and troubleshoot if you aren't familiar with it.

 - `named` stands for nameserver daemon, and is a part of the `bind` suite of utilities.
-These names are often used interchangeably.
+These names are often colloquially used interchangeably.
 - Records for domains are organized into files called `zone` files
   - a `zone` file controls the resolution hostnames, including the root domain and `subdomains` of that `zone`